-Mobile technology – the ability to pull up anywhere with a laptop – has made the bigger than Ben Hur power desk obsolete, in favour of smaller, more fluid workstations, Hatch says.
+“Somewhere to sit and a flat surface for your computer,” says Barry Hatch, the less-is-more founder of commercial office furniture vendor Innerspace Queensland.
+Mobile technology for work from home – the ability to pull up anywhere and create a workstation with a laptop or device of choice – has made the enormous power desk obsolete, Hatch says.
 The home office should reflect this new reality.

 “Go the flat surface and chair option with as much flexibility as possible – it’s good to be able to move it around to take advantage of different outlooks or lighting,” he says.

-“Assess what you need to keep in the home office and rigorously store or archive.
-If you need archival storage for some documents, think a cheap-as-chips, four drawer filing cabinet that can be stowed in the garage, leaving your workspace clear for working.”
+Looking for some bookshelves and filing cabinets for your papers?
+Hatch recommends “using technology and purchasing as little physical file storage as possible.”
+“Assess what you need to keep in the home office and rigorously store or archive the rest elsewhere.
+If you need to store some documents, go for a cheap-as-chips, four drawer filing cabinet away from your workspace so it’s clear for working.”

 Now go and get your home office set up, think aesthetics, technology and comfort – your mind, body and business will thank you.